 #5 Managers listen.

 Only one-fourth of employees disclose their anxiety disorder with their managers.
 That’s because 38% feared they will be accused of malingering while 34% thought it would get in the way of promotions.
-Sadly, mental health problems are rarely discussed, but 64% of employers said they will assist a depressed employee to get professional help if only they could recognize the symptoms.
-Incidentally, about 80% of depressed people can be treated.
+Sadly, mental health problems are rarely discussed.
+But 64% of employers said they will assist a depressed employee to get professional help.
+That is, if only they could recognize the symptoms.
+Fortunately, about 80% of depressed people can be treated.

-At a fair trade call center where transparency and accountability bear much gravity, a culture of openness is carefully fostered.
+At a fair trade call center, the practice of showing transparency and accountability can have a huge effect on the employees.
+These qualities bear much gravity in a culture of openness that’s carefully fostered.
 Managers understand their job is to support and lead the employees, and that includes actively listening and giving options regarding their concerns.
-In fact, there will be little to no room for workplace stress in the first place if employees always feel they are being heard.
+In fact, little to no room exists for workplace stress when, in the first place, employees feel their corporate leaders are always ready to listen to them.